In This Article

-Viviscal is designed to be a two-part hair care system that promotes hair growth inside and out with its Extra Strength dietary supplements, Gorgeous Growth Densifying Elixir, Densifying Shampoo and Densifying Conditioner, and Conceal & Densify Volumizing Fibers.
-These topical products are composed of hair thickening botanicals and proteins and are meant to be used in conjunction with the Viviscal supplements—however, Green tells her patients that they can go without them if they have a cleansing regimen they already love.
+Viviscal is designed to be a two-part hair care system that promotes hair growth inside and out with its Extra Strength dietary supplements, Gorgeous Growth Densifying Elixir, Densifying Shampoo, and Densifying Conditioner, and Conceal & Densify Volumizing Fibers.
+These topical products are composed of hair thickening botanicals and proteins and are meant to be used in conjunction with the Viviscal supplements—however, Michele S. Green, MD, tells her patients that they can go without them if they have a cleansing regimen they already love.

-Celebrities like Karlie Kloss and Hailey Bieber have spoken out about their affinity for Viviscal’s supplements.
-Aside from celebrity promotion and glowing customer reviews, Viviscal says its products have performed well in seven clinical trials.
-In one such trial, 75.3 percent of participating patients experienced a “significant decrease in hair loss.”
+Aside from celebrity promotion and glowing customer reviews, Viviscal says its products have performed well in several clinical trials.
+In one such trial, 75.3 percent of participating patients experienced a “significant decrease in hair loss,” according to the brand.

-- Shark Cartilage & Mollusk Powder: These marine-based protein sources are also rich in fatty acids that are said help in the reduction of hair loss.
+- Shark Cartilage & Mollusk Powder: These marine-based protein sources are also rich in fatty acids that may help in the reduction of hair loss.

 - Fish Oil: Omega-3 fatty acids in fish oil nourishes a parched scalp and delivers nutrients to hair follicles, which in turn helps to minimize hair thinning.